-The Office of Environmental Health, Safety, and Risk Management offers a variety of training courses to the university community, ranging from CPR certification and First Aid to defensive driving or how to properly use personal protective equipment.
+The Office of Environmental Health and Safety offers a variety of training courses to the university community, ranging from defensive driving to properly using personal protective equipment.
 See the complete list of courses offered below by safety catagory.

 - Fire Extinguishers

 - Hazardous Materials - Awareness Training

 - Radiation Safety in Laboratories

 - Bloodborne Pathogens

 - Bloodborne Pathogens - Self Study Course